nathanesau-competitive/RookGame/docs/design.md

 All game widgets and dialogs will automatically be resized according to ``scalefactor`` global.
 The ``scalefactor`` global can be customized by user (i.e. when they change the game resolution).

 The ``rescale`` method is called for widgets shown on screen when ``scalefactor`` is changed.
-When the widget is created, ``scalefactor`` will be applied in each of the ``Scalable`` classes.
+When the widget is created, ``scalefactor`` will be applied in each of the Scalable classes.

 This approach to scaling is not complicated for programmer.
-All programmer needs to worry about is
+All programmer needs to worry about is:

-* deriving their widget from a scalable widget class
+* Deriving their widget from a scalable widget class
-* deriving their children widgets from a scalable widget class
+* Deriving their children widgets from a scalable widget class
-* defining a rescale method which calls the rescale method of all of the children classes.
+* Defining a ``rescale`` method which calls the ``rescale`` method of all of the children classes.

 If the programmer doesn't need a widget to be scalable, they don't need to do any of things mentioned above.

-The scaling itself is handled by the ``Scalable`` classes.
+The scaling itself is handled by the Scalable classes.

-4.
+4. Do not use globals unless necessary.

+The global used are:

+* ``cpu``: used for making computer decisions (i.e. what card to play, what trump to choose, etc.)
+* ``gc``: contains all the game variables
+* ``pixmapcache``: cache pixmaps by suit, color, width, height and transform.
+Pixmaps are slow to load from disk and faster to keep in memory.
+* ``scalefactor``: used for changing the game resolution